Code-Institute-Submissions/Akragas/README.md

 # <center>Akrágas Website</center>

-For over two thousand years the city of Akrágas, now known as Agrigento or The Valley of Temples, has **astounded visitors** -- and yet many people are still unaware of its existence.
+For over two thousand years the city of Akrágas, now known as Agrigento or the Valley of the Temples, has **astounded visitors** -- and yet many people are still unaware of its existence.

 The Akrágas webite seeks to introduce Akrágas to a wider audience.